bayoudhdev/android_mvp/README.md

-App based on Material Design + MVP + Retrofit 2 + Okhttp + (Custom Lib Permission android 6)Edit
+App based on Material Design + MVP + Retrofit 2 + Okhttp + (Custom Lib Permission android 6)

 Context :
 The project is based on the idea of simplicity, make development more simple, extract the core library, can be directly introduced to fast development.

-Edit
 Points :

 Use Retrofit2 OKHTTP to do network requests and caching Use Material Design controls and animations
 Use RxPermissions for android6.0 permission application Use the MVP architecture throughout the project, and extract the core as a library, import core can save 50% of the code development
-Use Fragmentation to simplify the operation of Fragment and lazy loading Edit
+Use Fragmentation to simplify the operation of Fragment and lazy loading

-Dependencies :Edit
+Dependencies :

 Method of use

 Import the core library
 compile "com.android.support:appcompat-v7:${libs.supportVersion}"
 compile "com.jakewharton:butterknife:${libs.butterknife}"